Turkish television drama: Japan

 Magnificent Century aired on Channel Ginga as オスマン帝国外伝～愛と欲望のハレム〜 in Japan.
-The Japanese Nippon TV has acquired the rights of the Turkish drama series Anne, a remake of Japanese drama Mother; the Turkish remake, Anne, will air on BS Nippon TV and Hulu in Japan.
-Turkish drama Kadın, a remake of Japanese drama Woman, won the Special Award (Foreign dramas) at the Tokyo Drama Awards.
+The Japanese Nippon TV has acquired the rights of the Turkish drama series Anne, a remake of Japanese drama Mother.
+Anne will air on BS Nippon TV and Hulu in Japan.
+Kadın, a remake of Japanese drama Woman, won the Special Award (Foreign dramas) at the Tokyo Drama Awards.

 Malaysia

-The first Turkish series broadcast on Malaysian National Channel RTM was "Bu Şehir Arkandan Gelecek".
-Malaysian remake of Turkish drama, Rüzgarın Kalbi, aired as Degup Cinta in 2020.
+The first Turkish series broadcast on Malaysian National Channel RTM was Bu Şehir Arkandan Gelecek (Heart of the City).
+A Malaysian remake of Rüzgarın Kalbi aired as Degup Cinta in 2020.

 Philippines

-In 2018, GMA Network from the Philippines aired the first Turkish drama, Bana Sevmeyi Anlat (as Wings of Love).
-ETC channel also aired Everywhere I Go, Endless Love (Kara Sevda) and Aşk Laftan Anlamaz.
+In 2018, the Philippine network GMA aired the country's first Turkish drama, Bana Sevmeyi Anlat, under the title Wings of Love.
+ETC channel also aired Her Yerde Sen (Everywhere I Go), Kara Sevda and Aşk Laftan Anlamaz.

-Make Me Believe ranked #5 in Philippines Netflix Top 10.
-Last Call for Istanbul ranked #7 on Netflix in Philippines Top 10.

 Pakistan

 Turkish series are also popular in Pakistan.
-Aşk-ı Memnu, which has broken ratings records in Turkey, aired on the television channel Urdu1 in Pakistan, and has topped ratings being the most successful Turkish series there.
-The second most popular series is Fatmagül'ün Suçu Ne? that aired on the same channel, the third best television series is Muhteşem Yüzyıl (Magnificent Century).
-According to Pakistani rating network, Media Logic, Aski-Memnu was watched by more than 90 million people on its last episode where as It averaged 45–55 million viewership from rural and urban market.
+Aşk-ı Memnu aired on the television channel Urdu1 in Pakistan, and has topped ratings being the most successful Turkish series there.
+Other popular series include Fatmagül'ün Suçu Ne? that aired on the same channel, and Muhteşem Yüzyıl (Magnificent Century).
+According to Pakistani rating network Media Logic, Aşk-ı Memnu was watched by more than 90 million people on its last episode where as it averaged 45–55 million viewership from rural and urban market.
 Moreover, Fatmagül'ün Suçu Ne? and Adını Feriha Koydum averaged 30 million and 28 million viewership respectively from rural and urban market.
-No Turkish or Indian program received higher viewership after 2013.
-After URI Attack, Urdu1 banned Indian content and broadcast Kösem Sultan.
-The series opened with higher viewership, after three years the Turkish content begin its demand after Kosem Sultan's premier.

-Popularity of the Turkish serials was met by some difficulties: Pakistan's entertainment industry complained that the airing of Turkish and other foreign TV series diverts funding from local productions.
-Furthermore, A senate committee that oversees information and broadcasting has condemned such shows for their allegedly "vulgar content" and contrary to the Pakistan's Muslim traditions.
+The popularity of Turkish series has led to some difficulties.
+Pakistan's entertainment industry has complained that airing Turkish and other foreign TV series diverts funding from local productions.
+Furthermore, a senate committee that oversees information and broadcasting has condemned such shows for their allegedly vulgar content, which contradicts Pakistani Muslim traditions.

-It was also reported that TV series Aşk-ı Memnu, Fatmagül'ün Suçu Ne?, Muhtesem Yuzyil and Adını Feriha Koydum have aired once again after its ending due to immense popularity and major demands.
-See TV has played a number of Turkish dramas dubbed in Urdu like Ekip1 as Team1, Ötesiz İnsanlar as "Alif", Küçük Gelin as Masoom Dulhan Kucuk.